Published April 2016

 Autodesk software has been behind the past 21 Academy Award winners for Best Visual Effects and we’re bringing this capability to Google Cloud Platform.
 Yesterday we announced (link) that Autodesk, maker of industry-leading 3D animation and modeling software, is collaborating with Google on a new cloud-based rendering solution called Maya® for Google Cloud Platform ZYNC Render.
 This allows artists to focus on creating incredible TV & movie content using the tools they already know, while shifting even the largest rendering jobs seamlessly to the cloud.

-TV is the midst of a revival.
+The TV industry is the midst of a revival.
 And just like other media types which have been reimagined for the digital age like music, the arrival of this ‘new TV’ was preceded by change and tumult.
 But TV’s past was built on a rich history of creativity and innovation, and I’m incredibly optimistic that TV’s future will be as well.
 Our job is to help make that future become the present and we are excited to partner with the TV ecosystem to build it.